How to Use Words Wisely

 On a practical level, it means that you have to become mindful of what you say.
 You can start to become a conscious communicator by thinking first about how you will perform in any speaking situation.
 For example, you think about your speaking performance before you make a phone call and decide beforehand what you want to project about yourself.
 You decide you want to appear positive and cheery, therefore that is the tone of voice you will have during the call.
 Or, you decide that you will introduce yourself in a new way, to see what the effect is.

-There are no rules when you become a conscious communicator.
 You learn by experiment and by constantly seeking to make improvements here and there, as you gain knowledge about communication.
-Only you can decide the areas of your speech that you need to work on and improve by becoming a conscious communicator.
 Remember, you don’t need to be intelligent.
 You just need to look at the way you communicate from a new perspective.